apalessandro/N-bit-universe/README.md

 Options:

 - `-N`: Number of bits (default: 4)
-- `-r, --rule`: String of length 2^N representing the mapping from each microstate to its image (required)
+- `-r, --rule`: Space-separated integers 0…2^N−1 representing the mapping from each microstate to its image (required)

 #### Microscopic Phase Space Visualization